kiboschool/course-pm-and-design/src/lessons/software-team/ideate.md

 The SCAMPER method is useful for overcoming creative blocks and for generating a large number of ideas in a short amount of time.
 It can also be a fun and energizing activity for teams to do together.

 <aside>
- Imagine we've been collectively tasked to redesign the traditional secondary school and create the "secondary school of the future".
+ 🛠️ Imagine we've been tasked to redesign the traditional secondary school and create the "secondary school of the future".
 Let's apply the SCAMPER method to ideate how we might redesign school.
 Add your idea to at least two columns below.
   </aside>
 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/embed/uqtmv4q4ts4svbrz" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>